AI Compliance | | 15 min read

 AI Disclosure Is Not Just for AI Product Vendors

-OMB M-25-22 directs agencies to test proposed AI systems or services where practicable, understand their capabilities and limitations, and use performance-based acquisition techniques that allow agencies to assess vendor claims before award and monitor performance after award.
+OMB guidance directs agencies to test proposed AI systems or services where practicable, understand their capabilities and limitations, and use acquisition techniques based on performance that allow agencies to assess vendor claims before award and monitor performance after award.

-That means contractors should expect AI-related questions to show up in technical proposals, oral presentations, product demonstrations, quality plans, data management plans, cybersecurity volumes, and post-award governance meetings.
+That means contractors should expect AI questions to show up in technical proposals, oral presentations, product demonstrations, quality plans, data management plans, cybersecurity volumes, and governance meetings after award.

 The Emerging Direction: More AI Transparency

-The direction of federal acquisition is clear: agencies want more visibility into AI use, not less.
+The direction is not mysterious: agencies want more visibility into AI use, not less.

 GSA has circulated proposed Government AI System Terms and Conditions that would require contractors to disclose all AI systems used in contract performance to the ordering contracting officer within 30 days after award, unless requested earlier.
 The draft terms would also include expectations around human oversight, traceability, incident reporting, service provider change notification, and government evaluation rights.
 Because this is proposed language, contractors should treat it as a strong signal of where acquisition expectations may go, not as a universal final rule.

-OMB M-26-04 also adds LLM-specific procurement expectations.
+OMB guidance also adds procurement expectations for LLMs.
 When agencies procure large language models, they must obtain enough information from vendors to determine whether the LLM complies with applicable principles, while generally avoiding requests that force disclosure of sensitive technical data such as model weights.

 For contractors, this points to a major preparation need: documentation.